ivarfol/Half-Life-vox-generator/README.md

 -o specify output file name
 -h or --help print help

-if you are using linux you can also use -p option
+if you are using linux you can also use --play option
-to specify whether the file will be generated and played (-p 0 default),
+to specify whether the file will be generated and played (--play both default),
-generated only (-p 1), or played only (-p 2)
+generated only (--play gn), or played only (--play pl)

 an example:
 ```python3 hl_vox_gen.py -o hello_world.wav "(p130) bizwarn bizwarn bizwarn (e95 p95) attention  this announcement system now(e100) under military command"```